wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 ### Phase 2: Refactor Monster to NonPlayerEntity

 ✅ 1.
 Rename the `Monster` class to `NonPlayerEntity`

 - Created a new `NonPlayerEntity` class in `/src/game-objects/entities/NonPlayerEntity.ts`
 - Copied all functionality from `Monster` class
 - Renamed methods and variables from monster-specific to more generic entity terms

 ✅ 2.
 Update all references to `Monster` to use `NonPlayerEntity`

 - Updated `Treant` and `Mole` classes to extend `NonPlayerEntity`
 - Created backward compatibility re-export in original `Monster.ts` file

 ✅ 3.
 Keep all existing hostile behaviors in `NonPlayerEntity` temporarily

 - Maintained chase, attack, and HP functionality in `NonPlayerEntity`

 ✅ 4.
 Make sure all current monster implementations extend the new `NonPlayerEntity` class

 - Both `Treant` and `Mole` classes now extend `NonPlayerEntity`

 ✅ 5.
 Test to ensure existing monster functionality is preserved

-   - Updated `SpatialManager` to call `updateEntity()` instead of `updateMonster()`
+- Updated `SpatialManager` to call `upd ateEntity()` instead of `updateMonster()`
 - Verified that monster behavior remains the same

 ### Phase 3: Extract Hostile Behavior